Getting to know you,

 - What is a misperception or misunderstanding of you that others sometimes have?
 Why do you think this perception develops?

 Even the most gregarious among us can sometimes perceive icebreakers as forced fun.
 But trepidation about forced disclosure is often more common among more private or introverted individuals.
-When designing a community-building moment, we need to ensure it will not cause any participants to automatically shut down (see this post about challenge and support for more info).
+When designing a community-building moment, we need to ensure it will not cause any participants to automatically shut down.

 My tactics for doing so include: letting people reflect and write responses on their own before sharing with others; letting people "opt-in" to when they share rather than always going around the room in order; modeling the way with my own responses to show an acceptable level of self-disclosure; and using formats that allow multiple one-one interactions instead of one-many when individuals feel the glare of the spotlight more.